 The membership of 1COR has a distinguished record of judicial service and service to the legal profession.

-No fewer than 11 former members have been appointed as judges of the High Court and above, with Lord Woolf being appointed Lord Chief Justice and Master of the Rolls and Lord Justice Latham being appointed Deputy Lord Chief Justice.
-Seven members have been appointed to positions on the circuit bench and in the County Court.
+No fewer than 16 former members have been appointed as judges of the High Court and above, with Lord Woolf being appointed a Law Lord, Lord Chief Justice and Master of the Rolls and both Lord Justice Watkins and Lord Justice Latham being appointed Deputy Lord Chief Justice.
+Numerous members have been appointed to positions on the circuit bench and in the County Court.

 High Court & Above

 - Sir Hildreth Glyn-Jones (High Court Judge 1953-1968 and former Head of Chambers)

 - Sir Stanley Rees (High Court Judge 1962-1977 and former Head of Chambers)

 - Sir Tasker Watkins, VC (High Court Judge 1971-1980, Lord Justice of Appeal 1980-1993 and Deputy Chief Justice)

 - Sir Kenneth Jones (High Court Judge 1973-1989)

 - Sir John Wood, MC (High Court Judge 1977-1993, President of the Employment Appeal Tribunal 1988-1993 and former Head of Chambers)